Basketball great and Greensboro native 'Curly' Neal dies at 77

 Freddy Johnson, boys basketball coach and athletic director at Greensboro Day School, said family had confirmed Neal died today.
 One of Neal's children attended Greensboro Day.

-Steve Joyner Sr., the head coach of Johnson C. Smith, said he had heard that Neal died in Houston.
-He had been in failing health for a while, according to Joyner.
+Steve Joyner Sr., the head coach of Johnson C. Smith, said Neal had been in failing health for a while.

 "He's one of the ones that set the school's name up there pretty high," Joyner said about Neal, who is in the Johnson C. Smith Hall of Fame and the North Carolina Sports Hall of Fame.